-- Get off to a good start.
-An minimum of a hours uninterrupted Skin to skin from birth helps to regulate babies temperature, blood sugars, heartbeat and breathing.
-It also is a time for you to explore your baby in person for the first time.
-During this time babies will often naturally want to feed.
+- Skin to skin.
+A minimum of a hours uninterrupted Skin to skin from birth helps regulate your babies temperature, blood sugars, heartbeat and breathing.
+It's also a time for you to explore your baby in person for the first time.
+During this time babies are alert and will often naturally seek out your breast for a feed.
 They may start to stretch and crawl towards the breast.
-Sometime they head bob and lick at the breast.
+Sometime they "head bob" or just lick at the breast.
 This is their way of searching and learning.
 This also stimulates the breasts and can assist with that initial breast feed.
-Skin to skin can be done at any time not just during “the golden hour” after birth and it literally means that, skin on skin no clothes, wraps or nappies.
+Skin to skin can be done at any time, not just during “the golden hour” after birth.
+If you didn't get to do skin to skin at birth you can initiate it again at any time before, during or after a feed.
+Ideally done with mum but don't worry dads you can get in on the action to.
+Remember skin to skin literally means that.
+Skin on skin.
+No clothes, wraps or nappies.
 Just keep you and baby warm with blankets over the two of you.

 - Know your baby’s cues.
 Babies cry for various reasons but especially when they want to communicate with you that they are hungry.
-Crying can often be one of the later feeding cues so look out for earlier signs such as lip smacking or hand to mouth or fist sucking.
+Crying can often be one of the later feeding cues so look out for earlier signs such as head turning, tongue or lip smacking, hand to mouth or fist sucking.

 - Be comfortable, You may be there for a while.
 Support your back and arms with pillows or cushions and always have a glass of water at hand, It’s thirsty business.

 - Remember, You’re not alone.
+Most women will feel challenged when breast feeding.
+Thinking...Do I have enough milk, am I doing it right, I'm sore.
 There is support out there for you to access.
 Your midwife, lactation consultants, mother to mother peer support, La Leche League etc.

-Natures Touch has a natural, vegan friendly nipple balm to help alleviate the discomforts associated with breast feeding.
+Natures Touch is here to support women as they journey in pregnancy and motherhood and have created a natural, vegan friendly nipple balm to help alleviate the discomforts associated with breast feeding.
 Made using all edible ingredients meaning there is no need to wipe off before nursing.
-Free from lanolin and nut oils